tim0e/SAFE-RL-Brake-Controller/README.md

 # SAFE-RL-Brake-Controller
-A reinforcement learning braking controller that must stop a vehicle safely under varying road conditions (friction, slope, noise) without ever crashing, using a safety layer that overrides dangerous actions.
+A RL braking controller that must stop a vehicle safely under varying road conditions (friction, slope, noise) without ever crashing, using a safety layer that overrides dangerous actions.

 ---